-Overall, I think this is a great book.
-If you are willing to invest but do not know exactly how to start, you should definitely take a look at this book.
-You can profit from its advice to elaborate a sound investment strategy.
+Overall, I think the Bogleheads Guide to Investing is a great book.
+If you are willing to invest but do not know precisely how to start, you should take a look at this book.
+You can profit from its advice to elaborate on a sound investment strategy.

 The only thing missing from this book is some advice for non-US investors.
 That is the case for most books.
-You cannot invest exactly like an US investor when your country is many times smaller than the US!
+You cannot invest exactly like an investor from the United States when your country is many times smaller than the U.S.!
 But that is only a small point.

 If you are interested, you can buy it on Amazon: The Bogleheads’ Guide to Investing.
 If you want to read more about investing books, you can take a look at the best personal finance books I have read.